 Important

 I often get asked what ‘lianpwn’ in my WP is.
 It’s actually just some simple wrappers based on pwncli or pwntools.
 The specific code can be found in the nix-config repository.
+Update: You can use pip install lianpwn

 User-level Pwn